MosesWangira/moses.altruism.network/README.md

 }
 ```

-Override the following functions to do what you want
+Override the following functions to do what you want<br/>
-onPositive - network active
+onPositive - network active <br/>
-onNegative - network inactive
+onNegative - network inactive <br/>
 Hint - You dont have to override this if you only want to observe the network status

 ```